renecotyfanboy/leagueProject/docs/loserQ/model.md

 because of the constraints when doing mathematics with probability distributions.
 In general, we do not solve for this distribution, but use mathematical turnarounds to get samples which are distributed according to it.
-For you to know, the most widely used methods use [Markov Chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) approaches to solve this kind of problems, which I won't detail much in this website.
+For you to know, the most widely used methods use [Markov Chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) approaches to solve this kind of problems, which I won't detail much in this website since I think this is way too technical to be of interest for everyone.

 ## Why do we even bother with this